Jim is the oldest of the family and his real name is Ronald but everybody calls him 'Jim'.

 After a few disasters with egg wholesale firms, it was decided to try their own marketing locally.
 After canvassing some local shops, restaurants and guesthouses the weekly delivery rounds were started.

 As the reputation of Pengoon Farm Free Range Eggs grew, so did the delivery round.
-Today that weekly round has become a different round on each of six days every week.
+Soon that weekly round became a different round on each of six days every week.
 Regular customers are spread from Truro across to Newquay and down to Lands End.

-The 5 pitch caravan site has now become a 25 pitch caravan site and a new shower block was completed at the end of 1999 ready for the 2000 season.
+The 5 pitch caravan site became a 25 pitch caravan site and a new shower block was completed at the end of 1999 ready for the 2000 season.
+Small improvements are made each year to keep the caravan park and the farm in good shape.